OlgaBochkaryova/website/content/research.md

 </div>
 </p>

-**The main goal of the project is to connect the structural variants with phenotypic changes and to understand the underlying molecular mechanisms connecting them.** There are two main processes that generate the variability that can be leveraged to explore the genotype to phenotype connection: parallel adaptation to new environments (e.g. new ecological niche or host organism) and small colony variation (sustaining variability of phenotypes in pathogenic populations to avoid the host organism’s immune system response).
+**The main goal of the project is to connect the structural variants with phenotypic changes.** To date, the important role of genome rearrangements in generating phenotypic variation in bacteria were shown, provoking the high interest of microbiologists to the topic and highlighting the necessity of comparative genomics pipelines to study structural variants in genotype-phenotype context.
+Representation of microbial genomes as an ordered set of locally collinear blocks (LCBs) is an efficient strategy for revealing structural variants in bacterial genomes on genus, species or colony level of evolution.
+But not being integrated into comparative genomics pipelines, such tools are not commonly used, as the biological interpretation of their results remains challenging.
+Here we close this gap by introducing the term 'pan-blockome', the whole LCB repertoire of a studied group of genomes, and present the package for pan-blockome genomic studies called BADLON.

-*The project is supported by the [FWF grant #ESP 253-B](https://pf.fwf.ac.at/en/research-in-practice/project-finder/58815)*
+[The BADLON pipeline](https://github.com/oxygen311/badlon) *The project is supported by the [FWF grant #ESP 253-B](https://pf.fwf.ac.at/en/research-in-practice/project-finder/58815)*

 ## Role of gene paralogs in bacterial chromosome maintainance